-What is Mental Imagery in Sport?
+What is Mental Imagery and Visualization in Sports?

 Mental imagery in sport is a technique that athletes use to visualize themselves succeeding.
 This technique uses all of the person’s senses, like sight and hearing, to immerse themselves in the experience.